 A course designed to acquaint the student with the theoretical elements of music beginning with the basics of notation, harmony, rhythm and key signatures.
 Introduction to four-part writing.
+Co-requisite: MUSI 201, Musicianship I.

 MUSI 204 Music Theory II